 CCL scholars who are admitted to this content area must commit to:

-CCL students will be required to participate in designated CCL summer activities for check-ins with the program.
+CCL Students will attend Democracy Scholars and not CCL content areas.
+CCL students will be required to participate in designated CCL check-ins with the program.

 CCL offers limited internships (with a $600 stipend) to students interested in gaining professional development and educational training skills by interning with CCL or a partner site for two weeks in the summer.
-Interns are compensated for up to 20 hours per week.
+Interns are compensated for up to 20 hours per week at the internship sites.

-Being selected as an intern will replace the Immersive experience this summer.
+Being selected as an intern will replace the Immersive experience.

 In addition to the Immersive content areas organized and managed by the College & Career Lab, CCL partners with NYU summer programs running concurrently to offer our Immersive students a robust selection of opportunities.
 Please note that the dates of these programs differ from those offered directly by CCL and are managed by the partner programs.